Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Summary and Conclusion

+We have used our evolved GPDs to specifically determine the exclusive longitudinal electroproduction of neutral rho ($\rho^0$), phi ($\phi$), and charged rho ($\rho^+$) mesons, using the factorization theorems in QCD, and compare them to the existing data from CLAS, HERMES, and H1 experiments.
+Specifically, in the data analysis of the longitudinal electroproduction of $\rho^0$, we have found that the holographic GPDs (similar to previous GPD models) alone cannot explain the low $\sqrt{s}$ data, and we have accounted for the non-perturbative physics coming from the s-channel.
+We have successfully determined such non-perturbative contribution in the s-channel using holographic QCD and found that its contribution at low $\sqrt{s}$ is in good agreement with the experimental data.
+We expect the holographic s-channel contribution to play a key role in the future experimental extraction of GPDs at JLab and future EIC.

-Finally, the extracted quark and gluon GPDs for fixed skewness $\eta$, as fixed by holography at the initial scale $\mu_0$, or after evolution at a scale $\mu$, provide very explicit and detailed dependence on the kinematical variables $t$, and $\eta$ with their moments satisfying all the polynomilality conditions in $\eta$.
-As such, they should prove useful for the extration of the GPDs using global data analyis.
-Needless to say that they also carry the detailed tomographic information about the partonic distributions inside a nucleon after Fourier transforming to coordinate space with respect to $t$.
-We will return to some of these issues next.
+Our extracted quark and gluon GPDs for fixed skewness $\eta$ provide explicit and detailed dependence on the kinematical variables $t$ and $\eta$, with their moments satisfying all the polynomiality conditions in $\eta$.
+They should prove useful for extracting the GPDs using global data analysis and carry detailed tomographic information about the partonic distributions inside a nucleon after Fourier transforming to coordinate space with respect to $t$.

+Additionally, our framework can be extended to longitudinal heavier vector mesons such as $J/\Psi$ and $\Upsilon$, and yields detailed predictions for exclusive processes such as the electroproduction of photons in DVCS or the longitudinal electroproduction of single and double axial mesons.

+In conclusion, this paper provides a powerful framework for constructing GPDs at low-x and finite skewness using holographic QCD in the large $N_c$ limit.
+We have demonstrated the potential of this approach for analyzing exclusive electroproduction processes and provided useful results for future experimental studies and global data analyses.

 1cm \centerline{\bf Acknowledgments} 0.5cm K.M. is supported by the U.S.~Department of Energy, Office of Science, Office of Nuclear Physics, contract no.~DE-AC02-06CH11357, and an LDRD initiative at Argonne National Laboratory under Project~No.~2020-0020.
 I.Z. is supported by the Office of Science, U.S. Department of Energy under Contract No. DE-FG-88ER40388.